Scubber/macOS-Dotfiles/README.md

 ### How does this work?

 The `install.sh` script will deploy my base macOS workstation configuration including important OS and application settings and resources.
+This is used to automate both the process of setting up and easily maintaining more than one workstation.

 **Warning**: You're probably best off using this as inspiration for your own setup.
 Run at your own risk.